Search Our Website

 Insurance for Private Equity Firms

-Insurance for private equity firms consists of various commercial insurance products protecting a private equity firm directly or indirectly from physical, cyber, and financial losses.
+Insurance for private equity firms consists of various commercial insurance and financial insurance products protecting a private equity firm directly or indirectly from physical, cyber, and financial losses.
 There is a direct correlation between the benefits of insurance for private equity firms and IRR.
 Such correlation becomes much stronger if the insurance is reworded and triggered independently of any insurance broker, company, lobbyist, so that it covers core operational risks of a portfolio company while producing high insurance payout ratios, which translates into measurable cash flow protection.
 Upon measuring the extent to which cash flow is protected, the dollar amount of protected cash flow can be incorporated within the valuation models of a portfolio company impacting both liquidity and valuation of such portfolio company and ultimately IRR.

 Disclaimer

 This content is independent of any content coming from insurance brokers, insurers, law firms, or insurance lobbyists.
-Commercial insurance is rarely taught in schools, and when it is, it’s mostly done through the lens of brokers or insurers.
-There are many misconceptions around Insurance for Private Equity firms, like many other topics in commercial insurance, due to bad habits acquired through over reliance on insurance brokers or insurers or information providers who are lobbied by them.
+Private Equity Insurance is rarely taught in schools, and when it is, it’s mostly done through the lens of brokers or insurers.
+There are many misconceptions around Private Equity Insurance, like many other topics in commercial insurance, due to bad habits acquired through over reliance on insurance brokers or insurers or information providers who are lobbied by them.
 It is also important to note that insurance has both an operational aspect and a legal aspect, on which we put weights of 95% and 5% respectively in terms of importance to protecting a business and its investors (the point is that going to court to enforce coverage defeats the purpose of buying insurance, so you want to make sure that whatever insurance you buy protects your organization right and pays out fast on large losses).

 Private Equity Risk Management Framework